krishaamer/green-filter-research/research/methodology.md

 ## Research Design {#research-design}

--   Christian Rohrer (2022): Research methods
+-   @christianrohrerWhenUseWhich2022: Research methods

 **The research design of this study consists of 3 steps.**

 -   Qualitative research targeted at financial and interaction design experts, leading to a *wish list* of features.
 -   Survey potential users’ preferences, including a choice experiment of the proposed features.
 -   Design a prototype of the personal sustainable finance AI assistant, tested using qualitative methods in a focus group.
 -   This mixed-method research design is divided into three stages (fig. 11).
 -   My purpose for the first qualitative stage is to explore the general themes arising from the literature review related to the design of AI advisors for investing.
 I will identify specific user experience factors, through interviewing experts in financial technology and user experience design and reviewing existing applications on the marketplace.
 At this stage in the research, the central concept being studied is defined generally as expectations towards a sustainable investment AI advisor.
 -   I will then proceed to the second, quantitative stage, informed by the previously identified factors, and prepare a survey, including a Likert scale, and a choice experiment, focusing on the preferences of the potential users aged 18-35, living in Sweden and Taiwan (see fig. 12 on next page), exploring the relationship between independent variables: - “Interest in Sustainability” - “Interest in Investing” - “Preferred Features” - and the dependent variable “User Sign-ups”.
 -   In the third stage, I will return to the qualitative methods, by building a prototype of the sustainable investing AI companion, taking into account insights gathered in the previous stage.
 I will use a focus group to discuss the prototype, and conduct a thematic analysis of the discussions’ recordings, leading to further validation of previously gathered data and possible changes in the prototype.
 The gained insights, accompanied by the app prototype, which embodies my findings, will be the final outcome of my research.

 ## Conceptual Framework {#conceptual-framework}

 -   The conceptual framework map (fig. 13) presents the key concepts arising from the literature review thus far in the research process.
     I’m using these concepts when developing interview strategies for phase one of the research, developing the survey questionnaire for phase two, as well as for building the Personal Sustainable AI Financial Advisor (PSAA) for young adults at the final stage of the process.
 However, I expect the conceptual framework to further evolve with additional findings while conducting my research.

 ``` mdx-code-block
 <Figure caption="Figure 13 - Concept map" src={Concepts} />